ideaspaper/go-notes/03-loops.md

 ## Labels

-Doing loop with labels as below is not advised.
+Looping with label as below is not advised, since it is harder to read.
 The example below only serves as a demonstration of what label is.

 ```go
 package main